ravescovi/msca_32021/allegro/README.md

 1. Install the allegroai package
 `pip install --extra-index-url https://uchicago:wBTvRsWpSYE5UG2@allegroai.jfrog.io/allegroai/api/pypi/public/simple allegroai==3.3.1`
+    Note: If you are on a Mac and receive the following error when running detect.py but are confused since you feel you already installed allegroai per the abo ve command, realize that pip comes pre-installed with Python 2.7.
+Pip3 is the Python3 version of pip.
+You have to use pip3 for it to be installed on Python3 and avert this error (assuming all over your other install steps were correct, of course):
+        File "src/detect.py", line 26, in <module>
+        from allegroai import Task, DataView, DatasetVersion
+        ModuleNotFoundError: No module named 'allegroai'

 2. Fork of the original "YOLO KITTI-2d-object-detection":
 `https://github.com/alguchg/KITTI-2d-object-detection`
 2.1.
 Is the public KITTI dataset on the system already?
 (remember to clone only the allegro branch to your local directory; you can use the following command: git clone -b allegroai https://github.com/YOURUSERNAMEHERE/KITTI-2d-object-detection.git)
+    - Note: to quickly install all of the dependencies in requirements.txt, simply run the command: pip install -r requirements.txt

 3. Change "detect.py" script to run over the "Test dataset" and produce visualization of the detections.